University of Rochester, Rochester, NY

 Bucknell University, Lewisburg, PA

-Assistant Director of Digital Pedagogy and Scholarship and Faculty Teaching Associate in English, 2015–2017
+Assistant Director, Digital Pedagogy and Scholarship and Faculty Teaching Associate, Department of English, 2015–2017

 Macaulay Honors College, CUNY, New York, NY

 - Collaborate with faculty in upper division honors seminars to design assignments and projects that help foster digital literacy skills

 - Organize and execute large common events and faculty meetings

 Instructional Technology Fellow, 2010–2013